walterhiggins/WMPJS/book-outline.md

 The *box()* function is used to place blocks in the game.
 It takes 4 parameters:

 1. Material - The type of material you want the blocks to be made from.
 2. Width - How wide you want the box to extend.
-The box will extend from the targeted block to the right.
+The box will extend from the targeted block, to the right.
 3. Height - How high you want the box to extend.
-The box will extend from the targeted block upwards.
+The box will extend from the targeted block, upwards.
 4. Length - How far away you want the box to extend.
-The box will extend from the targeted block away from you.
+The box will extend from the targeted block, away from you.

 The *box()* function is used to create cubes and cuboids of any size.
 A cube is a 3 Dimensional shape whose sides are all the same length.
 A cuboid is a 3 Dimensional shape whose width, height and length can differ.